|Courtesy of www.dalipaintings.com|

 placed in a row on a table, with 6 additional horizontally placed objects seemingly suspended in space behind the table.
 These 6 images are aligned in 2 rows of 3 items each.
 There is a similar likeness between all 9

 Morphological Echo displays a deep illusionistic stage where Dalí has aligned nine objects in rows of three, mapping the coordinates of a precise grid.
-The painting reflects Dalí's interest in the theory of paranoia and the philosophy Jacques Lacan, a young psychiatrist from the period.
+The painting reflects Dalí's interest in the theory of paranoia and the philosophy of Jacques Lacan, a young psychiatrist from the period.